ulfschneider/ulfschneider.github.io/_pages/xg.md

 For doing so you can use any of the following two techniques.
 Each of them requires to take the comparative images under identical light situations!

-Technique 1: use Adobe Lighroom or any software that allows you to correct the exposure of your images --
+Technique 1: use Adobe Lightroom or any software that allows you to correct the exposure of your images --

 ![Xg edit filter](/i/xg/xg_edit_filter.jpg)